 "Faith in who?
 You?
 You are smoking something!
 Even with a hot burn, it'd take us—" he did a quick calculation and didn't believe the number—"well, it'd take a damn long time to get there!"

-"This doesn't sound like the Badger I know and loathe," said Zoe, studying the man before her curiously.
+"This doesn't sound like the Badger I know and loathe," commented Zoe, studying the man before her with a skeptical gaze.

-"My men came with me unarmed," said Badger.
+"My men came with me unarmed," answered Badger.
 "My ship is completely vulnerable.
 If you wanted, you could destroy her.
 That's a demonstration of my faith.
 Where's yours, Captain?"

 "I have faith in only one thing, and that's a good wage for a day's job done," snarled Mal.